-Lehigh Valley labor market trends show that the top ranked skills are needed in the following fastest growing industries primarily in Healthcare.
+Lehigh Valley labor market trends show that the top ranked skills are needed in the following fastest growing industries.
+The PA Center for Workforce Information and Analysis cautions that this data reflects the impact of a recovering labor market post-COVID, i.e., surge in public, facing occupations such as Amusement, Recreation, Schools, and others as shown in following table.
 [Source: PA Center for Workforce Information and Analysis]